My Singing Monsters: Notable collaborations

-On June 17, 2013, Big Blue Bubble collaborated with Disney Mobile to make My Muppets Show, a game featuring similar gameplay to My Singing Monsters, albeit with Muppets instead.
-The game featured five stages, each with its own song, and Muppets were obtained by "digitizing" them with a machine called HARV-E. The game was permanently discontinued on January 9, 2015.
+On June 17, 2013, Big Blue Bubble collaborated with Disney Mobile to make My Muppets Show, a game featuring similar gameplay to My Singing Monsters, albeit with the Muppets instead.
+The game featured five stages, each with its own song, and Muppets were obtained by "digitizing" them with a machine called HARV-E. The game was discontinued and had its servers shut down on January 9, 2015.

-In July 2013, Big Blue Bubble announced that they had collaborated with Grammy Award-winning artist Kristian Bush from American country music duo Sugarland to create a new monster, the Shugabush.
+In July 2013, Big Blue Bubble announced that they had collaborated with Grammy Award-winning artist Kristian Bush from American country music duo Sugarland to create a new Monster, the Shugabush.
 Bush had been inspired to collaborate with My Singing Monsters upon seeing his 11-year-old son playing the game.
 His cousin, Charles Moser, was a Big Blue Bubble intern at the time, so he immediately called him.
 He praised the attractive music surrounding the game, and collaborated with Big Blue Bubble to create the Shugabush.
-After his collaboration was featured in a news release, he had said "First of all, the music in My Singing Monsters is irresistible — that's what drew me to the game.
+After his collaboration was featured in a news release, he said "First of all, the music in My Singing Monsters is irresistible — that's what drew me to the game.
 And since I love to dream big via social media, I'm so glad that Dave Kerr and his team at My Singing Monsters dreamed back.
 I've always wanted to let my inner monster out [...] and I think I'm finally about to impress my son."

-In October 2013 Big Blue Bubble signed a deal with publishing house Egmont UK as its new strategic licensing partner.
+In October 2013, Big Blue Bubble signed a deal with publishing house Egmont UK as its new strategic licensing partner.

-In July 2017 Big Blue Bubble announced that Wind Sun Sky Entertainment will adapt its mobile game My Singing Monsters into a multi-media franchise, beginning with an animated TV series and consumer products program.
-Skybound Entertainment will be the distributor in all territories worldwide, excluding Canada.
+In July 2017, Big Blue Bubble announced that Wind Sun Sky Entertainment would adapt its mobile game My Singing Monsters into a multi-media franchise, beginning with an animated TV series and consumer products program.
+Skybound Entertainment would be the distributor in all territories worldwide, excluding Canada.
+While a series of figurines and plush toys were released in 2019, the series itself was cancelled shortly later.

-In 2021, Big Blue Bubble began a 7-episode series called "My Singing Monsters: Fandemonium", in collaboration with Wind Sun Sky Entertainment.
-The series aired exclusively on YouTube.
-The show was hosted by Mammott, Furcorn, and PomPom.
-It discussed future updates in the franchise, as well as answered community questions, and other sorts of entertainment.
+In March 2021, Big Blue Bubble began an 8-episode series called My Singing Monsters: Fandemonium, in collaboration with Wind Sun Sky Entertainment.
+The series aired exclusively on YouTube, and was hosted by Mammott, Furcorn, and PomPom.
+It discussed future updates in the franchise as well as answering community questions, all with slapstick comedy and entertainment.
 My Singing Monsters: Fandemonium is separate from the TV show.

+In October 2025, Version 5.0.0 was released featuring Canadian rapper and songwriter bbno$ playing as the monster Scallyrags.